Project Scholarships

 All scholarship applicants must review the following frequently asked questions (FAQs) before submitting an application.

-If your application is unsuccessful, you will be able to submit a new application for a different scholarship.
+If your application is unsuccessful you can submit a new application for a different scholarship.

 Contact us